Communication Shorts 02-17-2024

 Communication Shorts are brief (short) but important items posted for your information and use.
 Send us your ideas and thoughts!

-The deadline for the February Bulletin is February 14, 2023–that’s only nine days away!
+Articles and columns for the January printed Bulletin are due before January 15th.
 Remember, you can always find recent issues of the Bulletin on the Program Books and Information Page.

 Do You Love the Grange?